ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

 ## App Layout

 To customize the outer most wrapping HTML of _all_ your pages, create an _app.html_ file.
 This is most useful for global page elements like headers, navigation, and footers.
-Like a page layout, this will just be another HTML document (or JS / TS file) with a `<page-outlet></page-outlet>` placeholder that can be used to position where the content from the processed page layout will appear.
+Like a page layout, this will just be another HTML document (or JS / TS file) with a `<output for="page"></output>` placeholder that can be used to position where the content from the processed page layout will appear.

 Below is an HTML example of an app layout: